Customizing

 Use 16:9 WebP — gradient blooms compress beautifully at quality 85–95 and stay around 100 KB each.
 The bundled Splunk assets ship as WebP at ~100 KB.
 PNG, JPG, and SVG also work, but the image loads on every page that has a hero, so keep it tight: 1 MB+ assets noticeably hurt first paint.

 The theme auto-emits OpenGraph and Twitter card meta tags using your site title and description.
-To set a social-share image, drop one at static/images/og.png (1200×630 is the canonical size) and override partials/head.html to add:
+To set a social-share image, drop one at static/images/og.png (1200×630 is the canonical size) and add a custom-header.html override (see below) that emits:

 html